Which batteries should I buy?

 Lead-acid batteries

-Economically speaking, you should get the most ampere-hours per crown with standard marine or leisure batteries from well-known manufacturers such as Exide, Varta and Global.
-They are normally 75 – 80 Ah.
-If you buy larger lead-acid batteries, they are more expensive per ampere-hour, and they are much heavier and more difficult to get into the boat.
+From an economic standpoint, you should get the most ampere-hours per krona with standard marine or leisure batteries from well-known manufacturers such as Exide, Varta, and Global.
+They are typically 75–80 Ah.
+If you buy larger lead-acid batteries, they are more expensive per ampere-hour; in addition, they are much heavier and more cumbersome to get down into the boat.

-In addition to starter batteries, there are leisure batteries and various specialised batteries such as gel and AGM batteries.
+In addition to starter batteries, there are leisure batteries and various special batteries such as gel and AGM batteries.

-A starter battery is made for quick discharges and charges, but is poor for deep discharges.
-The leisure battery is designed to withstand deeper discharges, down to 45-50 per cent of the battery’s capacity at the expense of starting current capacity in severe cold.
-A standard marine battery has a starting current of over 500 A already at -30°C. This is enough to start the vast majority of engines.
+A starter battery is designed for rapid discharge and recharge but performs poorly with deep discharges.
+The leisure battery is designed to withstand deeper discharges, down to 45–50 percent of the battery’s capacity, at the expense of starting current capacity in severe cold.
+A standard marine battery has a starting current of over 500 A even at −30 °C. That is sufficient to start the vast majority of engines.

 Gel & AGM batteries

 Gel and AGM batteries can withstand even deeper discharges and more cycles, but they are more expensive batteries.
 However, you get more Wh (watt-hours) out of such a battery.
-So the cost per Wh you can use won’t be that much higher, in some cases it might even be cheaper with an AGM or Gel battery.
+So the cost per usable Wh does not become much higher; in some cases it can even be cheaper with an AGM or gel battery.

-You usually don’t need a special starter battery, but can have lead batteries of the same type throughout the battery bank.
-Then you can also switch so that the starter battery, which never gets deeply discharged, can become the consumer battery after a season.
-This way you extend the life of your batteries.
+You usually do not need a special starter battery, but can use lead-acid batteries of the same type throughout the entire battery bank.
+You can then also rotate them so that the starter battery, which is never deeply discharged, can become a consumer battery after one season.
+In this way, you extend the service life of your batteries.
+GEL batteries cannot handle high currents and are therefore not suitable as starter batteries, bow thruster batteries, etc.

 Home / Wired and Inspired / Batteries / Which batteries should I buy?